 The beliefs and practices of the Bogomils were indeed strikingly similar to those subsequently adopted by the Cathars.
 As dualists they believed the world had been created by Satan, and refused to accept that Christ had ever taken human form.
 Like the Cathars they despised the wealth and splendour of the established Church, organising themselves into simple communities led by a small number of adepts who had been initiated into the inner mysteries of the movement.

 The heresy proved popular, aided by the social and political conditions of tenth century Bulgaria, a recently pagan realm that had been forced to accept Christianity by its powerful neighbour the Byzantine Empire.
 Byzantium went on to conquer Bulgaria in 1018, which did nothing to quell the heresy and actually made it easier for Bogomil missionaries to move freely within the empire.
 They wasted little time establishing a thriving underground community in Constantinople.
 For some reason Bogomilism found particular favour amongst the capital’s aristocratic elite, a worrying development that prompted the direct intervention of the emperor, Alexius Comnenus.
 Alexius sent for the suspected leader of the heretics, a physician named Basil, and let it be known he wished to be converted.
 This was, however, merely a ruse designed to lure the good doctor into revealing his beliefs.
 Basil, perhaps dazzled by the possibility of gaining the ultimate convert, was more than happy to give a detailed exposition of Bogomil theology, his every word being carefully recorded by a stenographer the emperor had secreted behind a curtain.
-Once unmasked Basil refused to recant, despite the best efforts of Alexius to make him see the errors of his ways, and was eventually burnt at the stake.
+Once unmasked Basil refused to recant, despite the best efforts of Alexius to make him see the error of his ways, and was eventually burnt at the stake.
 The execution of Basil and the subsequent arrest of many of his followers dealt a severe blow to Bogomilism.
 But it did not stamp it out altogether.
 Nor did it prevent its spread to Western Europe.

 It seemed to be generally accepted that what came to be known as Catharism was brought to Italy and the Languedoc by Bogomil missionaries travelling overland through the Balkans or via the trade routes of the Adriatic.
 Yet once again I came across an intriguing theory that went against the prevailing point of view.
 And once again the evidence given to support it was quite convincing.
 For one thing, not one medieval chronicle dealing with the Cathars ever mentions Bogomil missionary activity, and the first Cathars to be uncovered by the Church authorities were practising not in southern Europe as one might expect, but in the Rhineland.
 For another, the Cathars’ own historical records describe how the movement originated in northern France and then spread southwards.
 This, it was argued, was the work of ‘Frankish’ (that is northern French) merchants who had converted to Bogomilism whilst living in Constantinople.
 There they had the scriptures and other key texts of their new faith translated from Greek into Latin.
 And it was this westernised form of the heresy that they brought back with them when they returned to France.